2015 IIHF Women's World Championship: Format

 The preliminary round was divided into two pools that placed the top four seeds into Group A, and the bottom four in Group B. The top two finishers in Group A advanced directly to the semifinals, while the two remaining teams and the top two in Group B played a quarterfinal round.
 The bottom two teams from Group B played a relegation series to determine the one team that gets relegated.

 Match officials

-10 Referees and 9 linesman were selected for the tournament.
+10 referees and 9 linesmen were selected for the tournament.